 - Homework should not exceed 8 hours per week for grades sixth through eighth. - Homework should not exceed 10 hours per week in grades ninth through twelfth. - Homework should never be a disciplinary measure, but should be used to enrich and strengthen classroom experiences. - Exceptions may apply for special projects and advanced academics.
-If a student chooses to participate in AP, Pre-AP, or Dual Credit classes, additional homework time may be required.
+If a student chooses to participate in AP, Honors, Dual Credit or OnRamps classes, additional homework time may be required.